 Have there been communication problems between you and the ones you love?
-Do you find yourself feeling anxious, hurt or overwhelmed?
-Do you worry about entering romantic relationships and what they might entail?
+Do you worry about the quality of your romantic relationships and how to get what you need?
+Do you find yourself feeling anxious, hurt, or overwhelmed?
 Are you starting to wonder about the potential for your relationships to change?

-You might have gotten to the point where you are tired of pushing these issues aside and are wondering how to help your relationship.
-You may also not feel comfortable confronting your loved ones, and so you try to ignore your feelings of dissatisfaction.
-Or you might think you should just be happy—but you’re growing more and more overwhelmed, and you know that things can’t stay the way they are.
+You might have gotten to the point where you are tired of pushing these issues aside and are wondering how you can help yourself build the relationships you want.
+You know that things can’t stay the way they are.

 Everyone Experiences Relationship Issues At Some Point In Their Lives

-Some people don’t see eye-to-eye with their parents on raising a family, career choices, caregiving, or values.
+Some people don’t see eye-to-eye with their parents on raising a family, career choices, or values.
 Others have had rocky romantic relationships that they’ve struggled to fix.
+Some are struggling with the role they have taken on, such as feeling like a constant caregiver who may not receive care.
 Many people have had some sort of trouble managing relationships, romantic or otherwise.

 Many of us spend most of our days working and supporting others.
 We do this almost naturally because we’ve been trained to focus more on helping others than helping ourselves.
 This can come at a cost: we might struggle to balance the desires of others with our own, which often leads to us pushing aside our own wants for another person’s sake.
-This can allow feelings of anxiety and bitterness to fester.
+This coping, while helpful in the short-term, can cause feelings of anxiety and bitterness to fester.

 Society also has a very specific way of talking about dating and relationships.
-We’re taught that only certain emotions are acceptable, or “allowed,” in relationships—for example, happiness, joy, or gratitude.
+We’re often taught that only certain emotions are acceptable or “allowed” in relationships—for example, happiness, joy, or gratitude.
 It can be difficult to find a relationship with only “good” emotions, and because of this we often struggle to figure out how to handle the “negative” emotions when they appear.

-Regardless of what sort of relationship you’re struggling with, you know you need help.
-Thankfully, counseling can guide you through the difficult emotions of a stormy relationship and help you discover what you want.
+Regardless of what sort of relationship concern you’re struggling with, you know you need help.

 Relationship Counseling Might Be Just What You Need